Strategy & Tactics

-Strategy & Tactics (S&T) is a wargaming magazine now published by Decision Games, notable for publishing a complete new wargame in each issue.
+Strategy & Tactics (S&T) is a wargaming magazine now published by Decision Games, notable for publishing a new wargame in each issue.

 Beginnings

 Strategy & Tactics was first published in January 1967 under its original editor, Chris Wagner, intended as a better alternative to Avalon Hill's magazine, The General.
-Strategy & Tactics began life as a wargaming fanzine published by Wagner (then a staff sergeant with the US Air Force in Japan), at first in Japan, then moving to the United States with Wagner.
+It was distributed in Japan at first, then moving to the United States with Wagner.

 Graphic designer Redmond Simonsen was hired soon after to improve the quality of the magazine.
 When subscriptions became stagnant, debts began to accumulate.
 Jim Dunnigan created the company Simulations Publications to save Strategy & Tactics; Dunnigan had been contributing to the magazine since issue #2 (February 1967), and when Wagner was having financial difficulties he sold the rights to the magazine to Dunnigan for $1.
 A persistent rumor that Dunnigan had purchased S&T from Wagner for one dollar, and that furthermore the dollar was not paid until much later, was confirmed by Wagner during an interview printed in S&T issue #83 (The Kaiser's Battle).